qgis/QGIS-Documentation/source/docs/gentle_gis_introduction/coordinate_reference_systems.rst

 #.
 Then define the coordinate reference system as Geographic/WGS 84 inside the
    :guilabel:`Project Properties` dialog
 #.
 Load the two layers of the same area again and let your pupils see how
-   setting a CRS for the project (hence, enabling the "on-the-fly" projection) works.
+   setting a CRS for the project (hence, enabling "on-the-fly" projection) works.
 #.
 You can open the :guilabel:`Project Properties` dialog in QGIS and show your
    pupils the many different Coordinate Reference Systems so they get an idea of the complexity of this topic.
-You can select different CRS to display the same layer in different projections.
+You can select different CRSs to display the same layer in different projections.

 Something to think about